 IT Marketing Defined

-The first step is to be clear about what we mean by “IT marketing”.
+The first step is to be clear about what we mean by “IT marketing.”

-IT Marketing is the process of understanding your marketplace and competitors, defining your firm’s market positioning, pricing and services, promoting your firm to your target audience and explaining how they might benefit by working with you.
+IT Marketing is the process of understanding your marketplace and competitors; defining your firm’s market positioning, pricing and services; promoting your firm to your target audience; and explaining how they might benefit by working with you.
 Put another way, marketing is about offering the right services with the right benefits to the right prospects.

-What about the role of marketing at high-growth organizations?
-At different firms, marketing means different things — from a low-level support function charged with basic implementation responsibilities to a comprehensive team of specialists who deliver the full spectrum of strategic and operational skills.
-Our research shows that high-growth technology services and software firms consider the marketing function to be more comprehensive as compared to their no-growth peers.
-Most notably, the marketing departments of high-growth technology and software firms are 44% more likely to be involved in implementing growth and profitability strategies and are 60% more likely to be tasked with staying on top of performance metrics as they tie to marketing campaigns.
+Our research shows that high-growth technology services and software firms consider the marketing function to be more comprehensive compared to their no-growth peers.
+Notably, the marketing departments of high-growth technology and software firms are 44% more likely to be involved in implementing growth and profitability strategies and are 60% more likely to be tasked with staying on top of performance metrics and tying them to specific marketing campaigns.

-High growth firms also appreciate that marketing expertise does not necessarily need to reside in-house.
+High-growth firms also appreciate that marketing expertise does not necessarily need to reside in-house.
 In fact, they are more likely than their no-growth counterparts to consult with outside agencies or freelancers for several core marketing services, including website improvements, SEO, and thought leadership development.

 High-Growth Marketing Strategies Assume a Highly Competitive Environment and An Ongoing Talent Shortage